Helen and the DeVos Family

 The shy only child grew attracted to a man filled with the spirit of adventure, and she eventually decided he was “something special.”

 On her 25th birthday, Helen got cake, ice cream, a song—and an engagement ring from Rich.
-A year later, on February 7, 1953, they were married at Park Congregational Church in Grand Rapids.
-Adele served as maid of honor.
-Rich’s long-time friend and business partner Jay Van Andel was their best man.
+A year later, on February 7, 1953, the DeVos family was established.
+Helen and Rich were married at Park Congregational Church in Grand Rapids where Adele served as maid of honor, and Rich’s long-time friend and business partner Jay Van Andel was their best man.

 A growing business and growing family

 After honeymooning in Key West, the newlyweds settled in Ada next to the Van Andels.
 At the time, Rich was making $150 a week selling Nutrilite vitamins and supplements.
-It was Helen who insisted that the first 10 percent of anything they earned go to the church, an example she learned from her friend Adele and instilled in her new family.
+With her faith being of the utmost importance, it was Helen who insisted that the first 10 percent of anything they earned go to the church, an example she learned from her friend Adele and instilled in her new family.

 Helen moved her interests from teaching to business, assisting Rich in his fledgling enterprises with Jay.
 “I didn’t feel I was working with him,” she once explained.
 “I was learning with him.”